Shaistaattar42/Stock_Price_Prediction/README.md

 # Stock_Price_Prediction
 Predicting future stock prices based on the history of the stocks using linear regression
 # Python modules used
-yfinance
+yfinance ,
-pandas
+pandas ,
-numpy
+numpy ,
-sklearn
+sklearn ,
-matplot
+matplot.
 # output
 history graph for tatasteel company